-The thesis examiners are responsible for presenting the thesis plan to the Board of Examiners and establishing that the required academic level is obtained.
-The examiners are responsible for composing an ad hoc assessment committee as described in Article 6, grading the thesis, and for filling out an assessment form.
+The thesis examiners are responsible for checking the validity of the thesis plan, ensuring it is aligned with the objectives of the programme and establishing that the required academic level is obtained.
+The examiners are responsible for composing an ad hoc assessment committee as described in Article 8.7, grading the thesis, and for filling out an assessment form.
 The examiners are also responsible for conducting a plagiarism check on the final version of the thesis.